Managing the Chronic COPD and Acute Pneumonia Patient

 BalconyBoardwalk View with Balcony (4I) Two twin beds that convert to Royal King, boardwalk view balcony, sitting area, and a private bathroom.
 Stateroom: 182 sq. ft.
 Balcony: 52 sq. ft.

-BalconyOceanview with Balcony (5D) Two twin beds that convert to Royal King, sitting area with sofa, full bathroom and private balcony.
+BalconyOceanview with Balcony (5D) All staterooms and suites come complete with private bathroom, vanity area, hair-dryer, closed-circuit TV, radio and phone.
+Two twin beds that convert to a Royal King bed.
 Stateroom: 182 sq. ft.
 Balcony: 50 sq. ft.

 BalconyOceanview with Balcony (6D) Two twin beds that convert to Royal King, sitting area with sofa, full bathroom and private balcony.
 Stateroom: 182 sq. ft.
 Balcony: 50 sq. ft.